impartiality-facct2023/iclr2026/pages/OptiFluence ICLR 2026 Reviews.md

 			- We believe the ablation you are looking for is shown in Figure 1 where we show both an in-distribution sample (car, lower left) that achieves 2.4% TPR@0.1FPR, after optimization (lower right) achieves 5.2% TPR@0.1FPR.
 Figure 3 is purposefully used to do a sequential ablation such that improvement using each subsequent choice over the previous one is clear.
 		- We thank the reviewer for their insightful commentary and hope to have answered their questions.
 If so, we would appreciate it if they increased their score.
 We welcome any follow-up questions.
 	- ### Reviewer_t7cL
+	  collapsed:: true
 		- We thank the reviewer for their detailed feedback.
-Since the points raised in the weaknesses and the questions can can have a significant overlap, we will be answering them jointly.
+Since the points raised in the weaknesses and the questions can have a significant overlap, we will be answering them jointly.
 We use numbered W(eakness) and Q(questions) to refer to the comments.
 We kindly invite the reviewer to consult the **updated manuscript** while considering out responses where *additions are marked in blue*, and *fixes are marked in red*.
 		- > W1: Incomplete component description in the abstract
 			- Thank you for pointing out this inconsistency.
 We have fixed the issue in the updated manuscript.
 		- > W2/Q3: The paper should explicitly discuss how the proposed canary differs from conventional adversarial samples, conceptually and in objective formulation, and clarify why existing adversarial methods cannot directly be used to generate canaries.
 Experimental comparisons between OptiFluence and adversarial samples are also needed.